Informative Path Planning with Guaranteed Estimation Uncertainty: Related Work

-Within robotics, IPP has been studied for waypoint optimization in spatiotemporal monitoring~\cite{BinneyKS13}, adaptive continuous-space IPP for online environmental monitoring~\cite{HitzGGPS17}, and Bayesian exploration for mapping objectives~\cite{FrancisOMR19}.
-More recent optimization-based methods include sequential and approximate approaches to IPP~\cite{OttKB24}, and extensions to heterogeneous robot teams, such as wavelet-based distributed mapping combined with ergodic exploration~\cite{RaoCW25}.
-Learning-based techniques have also gained traction, including deep RL for adaptive informative planning~\cite{RuckinJP23} and learned adaptive navigation for scalar field mapping and feature tracking~\cite{FuentesPNB25}.
-Complementary lines of work emphasize selective or structured sampling patterns, for example multi-scale paths for marine vehicles~\cite{ManjannaD17}.
-Meanwhile, improved model expressiveness and scalability have been pursued through kernel learning, including attentive kernels for information gathering~\cite{ChenKL22} and probabilistic online attentive mapping~\cite{ChenLK24}.
-In parallel, recent work has cast IPP and sensor placement as differentiable optimization problems using sparse Gaussian processes~\cite{JakkalaA24,JakkalaA25,JakkalaA25b}, and has applied routing-constrained IPP to domain-specific estimation tasks such as gas leak rate estimation~\cite{JakkalaA22}.
+In robotic monitoring, IPP has been extensively studied for waypoint optimization in spatiotemporal settings~\cite{BinneyKS13}, adaptive continuous-space planning for environmental monitoring~\cite{HitzGGPS17}, and Bayesian exploration for mapping~\cite{FrancisOMR19}.
+Recent research has expanded into sequential optimization-based approaches~\cite{OttKB24} and distributed mapping for heterogeneous teams using wavelet-based ergodic exploration~\cite{RaoCW25}.
+Parallel to these methods, learning-based techniques—such as deep reinforcement learning for adaptive planning~\cite{RuckinJP23} and feature tracking~\cite{FuentesPNB25}—have gained traction.
+Other efforts focus on model expressiveness and scalability, utilizing multi-scale sampling~\cite{ManjannaD17}, attentive kernels for information gathering~\cite{ChenKL22, ChenLK24}, and differentiable optimization via sparse Gaussian Processes~\cite{JakkalaA24, JakkalaA25, JakkalaA25b}.
+Furthermore, routing-constrained IPP has been applied to high-stakes estimation tasks, such as localized gas leak rate quantification~\cite{JakkalaA22}.

-\textit{Contrast to our work:} Many IPP approaches optimize information-gain surrogates (e.g., mutual information or entropy reduction) without guarantees on reconstruction quality.
-We instead plan around an explicit \emph{global uncertainty constraint} and design algorithms to satisfy it efficiently.
+\textit{Contrast to our work:} Unlike most IPP approaches that maximize information gain without providing formal guarantees on estimation quality, we plan with respect to an explicit global uncertainty constraint.
+By targeting the worst-case posterior variance, our method ensures that the resulting paths satisfy prescribed estimation uncertainty requirements.